mreider/am/agilemarkdown-project/integrate-pendulum.md

 @mreider I've looked at the Pendulum source code.
 It seems, it could be forked and customized to our needs.

+@falconamdy - I will fork and add you
 ## Attachments